richardgourley/sql-staging-database-and-data-warehouse/README.md

 ![Data Warehouse Tables](https://github.com/richardgourley/sql-staging-database-and-data-warehouse/blob/main/data_warehouse_tables.png)

 ## QUESTIONS FOR ANALYSIS
-**Through native SQL queries or tool such as PowerBI, the star schema is optimized to answer questions like these:**
+**Through native SQL queries or BI tools such as PowerBI, the star schema is optimized to answer questions like these:**
 1. Is there a particular day of the month we have more outages?
 Is there a company reason for this?
 (DimDate table)
 2. Is there a particular office that has more incidents than others?
 (DimOffice table)
 3. Is there a specific employee that reports more incidents than others?
 Could an investigation and better staff training solve this?
 (DimEmployee table)